Mark 12:40

 - Darby Bible

-Who devour widows' houses, and for a pretense make long prayers: these shall receive greater damnation.
+they which devour widows' houses, and for a pretence make long prayers; these shall receive greater condemnation.

 those who devour widows' houses, and for a pretense make long prayers.
 These will receive greater condemnation."